darradak-school/EvolutionaryComputation2025/Assignment1/final/doc/readme.txt

 ## Getting Started

 1. Clone the repository / Download the files.
-2. Follow instructions in the documentation to run the code.
+2. Follow instructions in 'Usage' to run the code.

 ## Requirements